-There are two main types of bankruptcy for individual consumers under the United States bankruptcy laws, provided for in two different chapters of the Bankruptcy Code:
+There are two main types of bankruptcy for individual consumers under the United States bankruptcy laws:

 While many people are concerned about whether they will qualify for bankruptcy, almost everyone who has debts they cannot afford to pay will be able to qualify under at least one chapter.